Pyxel0524/SeqLGPR/README.md

 # Usage

-`demo.py` contains the majority of the code and selectable parameters which we'll discuss in mode detail below.
+`demo.py` contains the majority of the code and selectable parameters.

 ## Paper